 - Need studs for better performance on slippery surfaces

 Their best feature is the toe and ankle support they provide.
-Cheap clearance wading boots usually don’t have this good of reinforcement in the toe area.
+Cheap wading boots usually don’t have this good of reinforcement in the toe area.
 But these do!
 Also, the heels have added cushioning to absorb any sudden jerks to the feet.

 The rubber soles perform well on muddy and slippery rocks.
 Though not as great on algae-covered rocks, they become a lot better if you just invest in a few studs to the bottom.
 Still cheaper than their market rivals.